Last Updated: 01/06/2020 | January 6, 2020

-Then we’ll be able to travel.
-We just need the stars to align a little more.
+Then you’ll be able to travel.
+The stars need to align a little more, and things need to be a little less busy.

-But here’s a secret: there’s never going to be a right time to travel.
+But here’s a secret: it’s never going to be the right time to travel.

 Today might not be the perfect day — but neither is tomorrow.

 Tomorrow, there will still be more bills to pay.

 Tomorrow, there still won’t be “enough” money.

 Tomorrow, there will still be someone’s wedding or birthday party to attend.

 Tomorrow, there will still be more planning to do.

 Tomorrow, people you know will still sow the seeds of doubt in your head.